William John Bates van de Weyer: Career

 Weyer was the son of Colonel Victor and Lady Emily van de Weyer (who was a daughter of William Craven, 2nd Earl of Craven), of New Lodge, Berkshire, and a grandson of Sylvain van de Weyer.
 Educated at Eton and the Royal Military College, Sandhurst, he joined the part-time 3rd (Royal Berkshire Militia) Battalion, Royal Berkshire Regiment – from which his father had recently retired as commanding officer – being commissioned as a Second lieutenant on 1 January 1890.
 He was promoted to Lieutenant on 7 February 1891 and to Captain on 13 May 1895.

 Soon afterwards he was appointed as an aide de camp to the Lord Lieutenant of Ireland and later acted as his Military Secretary, for which services Weyer was awarded an MVO.

-He retired from the militia on 3 May 1905 with the honorary rank of Major, but on the outbreak of World War I in 1914 he returned as a captain to the battalion, which was training reinforcements for the Regular Army.
+He retired from the militia on 3 May 1905 with the honorary rank of Major, and emigrated to Kenya, where he bought and managed a dairy farm 15 miles west of Nairobi.
+On the outbreak of World War I in 1914 he returned as a captain to his former battalion, which was training reinforcements for the Regular Army.

 Weyer held the office of High Sheriff of Dorset in 1942.

 Personal life

 Weyer married the Hon.
 Olive Elizabeth Wingfield (1885–1978), eldest daughter of Mervyn Wingfield, 7th Viscount Powerscourt, on 17 December 1908.
-She bore him five children, three daughters, Myrtle (1910-1997), Daphne (1911-2000), and Jasmine (born 1914), and two sons, Sylvain (born 1917) and Adrian (1919-1940), the latter killed in action in the Pas de Calais in 1940 aged 20.
+They had five children, three daughters, Myrtle (1910-1997), Daphne (1911-2000), and Jasmine (1914-1968), and two sons, Sylvain (1917-1976) and Adrian (1919-1940), the latter killed in action in the Pas de Calais in 1940 aged 20.
 Major van de Weyer died on 1 April 1946, aged 75.